FOGProject/fogproject/README.md

 ## Development

- Download the source with either git or SVN and checkout the `dev-branch` for the latest code or a more specific feature branch you would like to help work on.
+ Download the source with git and checkout the `working` for the latest code or a more specific feature branch you would like to help work on.

  As you are running a development branch, please post bugs to either:

  - A new issue on https://github.com/FOGProject/fogproject/issues
  - https://forums.fogproject.org/category/17/bug-reports

- If you would like to create a pull request, please make the pull request into the dev-branch branch.
+ If you would like to create a pull request, please make the pull request into the `working` branch.